MathieuNlp/Sam_LoRA/README.md

 Product packshots are mainly done with a unicolor background and the object upfront.
 Those images tends to have less noise and SAM should be performing really well in contrast of some city image with lots of information.
 However, we will that it's still a challenging problem.

 # Problem
-Can we segment jewelery rings used for product packshots ?
+Can we segment jewelry rings used for product packshots ?

 # Dataset
 I built a dataset of 2 different rings with white background.
 The 2 types of rings are: